Towards a mathematical theory of trajectory inference: Introduction

 With branching, it seems natural to replace the reference process $\W^\sigma$, which was a Brownian motion, by a \emph{branching Brownian motion} (see e.g. \cite[Chapter 1]{etheridge2000introduction}).
-Along these lines, the first author is currently working with Aymeric Baradat on extending the theoretical framework of Section~\ref{sec:theory_no_growth} to work directly on the law of processes with both diffusion and branching \cite{AymericHugo}.
+Along these lines, the first author is currently working with Aymeric Baradat on extending the theoretical framework of Section~\ref{sec:theory_details} to work directly on the law of processes with both diffusion and branching \cite{AymericHugo}.
 Though the work is still in progress, let us give two outputs from it.
-First, it is possible to prove an analogue of Theorem \ref{thm:SDE_min_KL}, where the process $\P$ is transformed into the law of a branching and diffusion process.
+First, it is possible to prove an analogue of Theorem~\ref{thm:SDE_grad_min_KL}, where the process $\P$ is transformed into the law of a branching and diffusion process.
 However, such $\P$ is parameterized by a single scalar function $\Psi(t,x)$: that is not only the drift is $-\nabla \Psi$, but the branching mechanism is also a function of $\Psi$.
 This leaves less freedom about what the ``ground truth'' should be as one cannot choose independently the drift and the branching mechanism.
-Second, though entropy minimization in the case without branching is amenable to fast solvers via Sinkhorn's algorithm (see for instance \cite{benamou2019} for the case with many marginal constraints), such technique seems to break when doing entropy minimization with respect to the law of a branching Brownian motion.
+Second, numerically handling entropy minimization with respect to branching Brownian motion seems to be more challenging, and at least there is no simple way to adapt the framework we use in the present article.

-\paragraph{Regularizing functional with branching} Here we present a simple modification of our regularization functional that allows us to continue using ordinary Brownian motion for the reference measure.
-While the effects of branching, drift and diffusion all take place simultaneously in the process described by \eqref{eq:diffusion_drift_sde}, we introduce an artificial separation between the effects of transport and branching by alternating between a transport step that captures spatial dynamics, and a branching step that accounts for cell division and cell death.
+We instead propose a simple modification of our model that allows us to continue using ordinary Brownian motion for the reference measure.
+While the effects of branching, drift and diffusion all take place simultaneously in the process described by \eqref{eq:diffusion_drift_sde}, we introduce an artificial separation between the effects of transport and branching by alternating between a transport step that captures spatial dynamics, and a branching step that accounts for cell division and cell death (see Figure \ref{fig:growth} for a conceptual illustration).

 In terms of the population-level PDE \eqref{eq:diffusion_drift_branching_pde}, this alternating scheme is equivalent to operator splitting of the drift-diffusion and branching effects \cite[Section 5.6]{petter2017finite}, where for each interval $(t_{i}, t_{i+1})$ we approximate \eqref{eq:diffusion_drift_branching_pde} by the system